C-E-OOI/be-assignment/README.md

 - APIs for 2 operations send/withdraw.
 Account statements will be updated after the transaction is successful.
 - APIs to retrieve all accounts and transactions per account of the user.
 - Write Swagger docs for implemented APIs (Optional)
+- Auto Debit/Recurring Payments: Users should be able to set up recurring payments.
+These payments will automatically be processed at specified intervals.
+(Optional)

 ### Tech-stack:
 - Recommend using authentication 3rd party: Supertokens, Supabase...